oesteban/hcph-sops/docs/data-collection/scanning.md

         - [ ] If the resuscitation team needs to shock the participant for cardiac resuscitation, it must never be done on the MRI table as it risks to damage all the electronics in it.
 The participant needs to be transferred on another table first.
     - [ ] **ONLY IF SOMEONE IS IN MORTAL DANGER**, you are allowed to press the quench button [INSERT PICTURE] to stop the magnetic field.

-    ** If a fire starts in the MRI room **
+    !!!
+Danger "Fire inside the scanner's room"

         - [ ] Immediately call the internal firefighter service at **{{ secrets.phones.firefighter | default("███") }}**.
 Again, the phone number of the emergency services can be found on all the phones at CHUV.
         - [ ] Cut the electricity in the MRI room by pressing the red button below.
 [INSERT PICTURE] This will NOT turn off the magnetic field!
-    - [ ] Since the electricity is cut, you have to take the participant out of the scanner manually.
-        - [ ] Behind the table on the right side at the height of the participants' feet, you have a black lever.
-Pull it out and then move the bed manually.
-        - [ ] To put the bed back in place, you have to pull it until the very end and then you can push the black lever back in.
-        - [ ] Press the up and down button simultaneously to activate the automatic recalibration of the table.
+        - [ ] Remove the subject from the scanner's room, applying the manual extraction procedure described above.
-    - [ ] Remind the firefighters to not enter with conventional extinguisher in the room as it will be heavily attracted by the magnetic field.
-In the corner of the console room, there is an MRI compatible extinguisher.
+        - [ ] Remind the firefighters not to enter with conventional extinguishers in the room as the magnetic field will heavily attract them.
+In the corner of the console room, there is an MRI-compatible extinguisher.
 [INSERT PICTURE]

     !!!
 Warning "In case you feel unsafe"